CedricArtigue/mergify-stargazers/README.md

 The following procedure has only been tested on macOS.
 The only requirements to develop are a running Docker engine and Make (and a mac computer)

-To start up the project locally you first clone the project, and then run the following command in the cloned directory:
+To start up the project locally you must clone the project and run the up command in the cloned directory:

 ```shell
 git clone https://github.com/CedricArtigue/mergify-stargazers.git